 "Communication – the human connection – is the key to personal and career success."

 Most of us engage in communication every day.
 Most of us also know that communicating with others can be a difficult and frustrating experience.
 There are times when we mean well, but because of the way we say what we say, our message is misunderstood, with unintended and undesirable consequences.

 Below are four of the most common mistakes we can make in interpersonal communication, which often lead to conflict and worsening of relationships.
 The good news is that once we become aware of these poor habits, we can change the way we communicate, resulting in improved relationships.
 This article focuses mainly on recognizing ineffective communication.
-For tips on effective communication, see my publications (click on titles) “How to Communicate Effectively and Handle Difficult People,” “How to Successfully Handle Passive-Aggressive People," and “Communication Success with Four Personality Types.”
+For tips on effective communication, see my book (click on title) “How to Communicate Effectively and Handle Difficult People”.

 The four characteristics of ineffective communication

 – Chinese Proverb

 1. “You” language plus directives

 Ineffective communication is often characterized by the use of certain types of “you” language, such as “you are...,” “you should...,” “you need to...,” “you have to...,” “you’d better...,” and “you people...”.
 Directives are statements that either pass negative judgment, or order another person around.
 Some examples of “you” language plus a directive include:

 “You are not good enough...”